genius-systems/gameta/docs/docs/commands/0.3/commands.md

     CLI command in other repositories
 * --raise-errors / -e: Indicates that Gameta should terminate and raise errors that occur when executing CLI commands in child repositories

 ___
 **Note**

+The CLI command is executed in the meta-repository by default, to apply it to other repositories, users may use the following functionalities to specify repositories

+1. `--repositories / -r ` to explicitly specify repositories
+2. `--tags / -r` to apply to repositories with tagged with the tag
+3. `--all / -a` to apply to all repositories
+___

+___
+**Note**